cran/biomod2/README.md

 #### <i class="fas fa-plus-square"></i> What is new ?

 - `ModelsTable` and `OptionsBigboss` datasets (*note that improvement of bigboss modeling options is planned in near future*)
+- 3 new vignettes have been created :
-- [data preparation vignette](https://biomodhub.github.io/biomod2/articles/vignette_dataPreparation.html) has been created (*questions you should ask yourself before modeling*)
+    - [data preparation](https://biomodhub.github.io/biomod2/articles/vignette_dataPreparation.html) (*questions you should ask yourself before modeling*)
+    - [cross-validation](https://biomodhub.github.io/biomod2/articles/vignette_crossValidation.html) (*to prepare your own calibration / validation datasets*)
+    - [modeling options](https://biomodhub.github.io/biomod2/articles/vignette_dataPreparation.html) (*to help you navigate through the new way of parameterizing single models*)

 <br/>